 Here are a few reasons to choose composite bonding:

-Authentic results: at Shields Dental & Implant Clinic, we use tooth-coloured resin to carry out composite bonding.
+Authentic results: at Shields Dental & Orthodontic Clinic, we use tooth-coloured resin to carry out composite bonding.
 One of the great things about resin is its semblance to natural tooth enamel, so you can feel confident about your new smile looking authentic and restored.

 Minimally-invasive: the procedure is pain-free and doesn’t necessitate any drilling or anaesthetic – good news for nervous and anxious patients who may have viewed this as a barrier.